4 Reasons to Use a Credit Card for Purchases

 Earning points, miles or cash back

-Depending on the type of credit card you have, making purchases using a credit card can mean earning points, miles or cash back.
+Depending on the type of credit card you have, your purchases may earn points, miles or cash back.

-Regular credit card use, coupled with timely payments, can help strengthen your creditworthiness.
-A strong credit history can help you qualify for loans and other financial products.
+Regular credit card use, coupled with timely payments, can help strengthen your credit over time.
+A strong credit history could help you qualify for loans and other financial products.

 Expense tracking